-3.3 Survival and status of returned chicks
+1.4.2 Survival and status of returned chicks

-A total of 745 adults and 254 fledgling chicks were captured during the 2021/2022 season (Table 3 and Table 4).
-A total of 107 adults were banded during the 2021/2022 season, of which 69 were captured in the study burrows (Table 3 and Table 4).
-Of the 254 fledgling chicks banded during the 2021/2022 season, 227 were banded in the study burrows (Table 3).
+A total of 745 adults and 254 fledgling chicks were captured during the 2021/2022 field season (Table 3).
+A total of 107 adults were banded during the 2021/2022 field season, of which 69 were captured in the study burrows (Table 3).
+Of the 254 fledgling chicks banded during the 2021/2022 field season, 227 were banded in the study burrows (Table 3).
 Twelve chicks from study burrows fledged prior to banding (i.e., evidence of down, pin feathers and droppings were obvious in the now-unoccupied burrow during the Trip 3 check).
-The adults and fledgling chicks not banded in study burrows were located in either non-study burrows or were located on the forest floor during nocturnal searches.
+The adults and fledgling chicks not banded in study burrows were located in either non-study burrows or were located on the forest floor during nocturnal field work.

 Of the 652 parents occupying the 326 breeding study burrows during the 2021/2022 breeding season, a total of 570 (87.4%) were captured and identified.
 Additionally, the percentage of parents captured within census grids was also high at 88.1% (a total of 208 of 236 parents were identified and captured within 118 census grid burrows where a breeding attempt took place).
-The majority of individuals that were not identified were adults whose breeding attempts had failed either prior to, or during Trip 1, and were therefore unlikely to be spending much time in their burrows during the rest of the season.
+The majority of individuals that were not identified were adults whose breeding attempts had failed either prior to, or during the first fieldtrip of the season, and were therefore unlikely to be spending much time in their burrows during our fieldtrips.